openvinotoolkit/openvino/docs/gapi/face_beautification.md

     return cntEyeBottom;
 }
 ```
-Briefly, this function restores the bottom side of an eye by a half-ellipse based on two points in left and right eye corners.
-In fact, `cv::ellipse2Poly()` is used to approximate the eye region, and the function only defines ellipse parameters based on just two points:
+This function restores the bottom side of an eye by a half-ellipse, based on two points in left and right eye corners. `cv::ellipse2Poly()` is used to approximate the eye region, and the function only defines ellipse parameters based on just two points:
-- The ellipse center and the \f$X\f$ half-axis calculated by two eye Points.
+- The ellipse center and the \f$X\f$ half-axis calculated by two eye points,
-- The \f$Y\f$ half-axis calculated according to the assumption that an average eye width is \f$1/3\f$ of its length.
+- The \f$Y\f$ half-axis are calculated according to the assumption that an average eye width is \f$1/3\f$ of its length,
-- The start and the end angles which are 0 and 180 (refer to `cv::ellipse()` documentation).
+- The start and the end angles, which are 0 and 180 (refer to `cv::ellipse()` documentation),
-- The angle delta: how much points to produce in the contour.
+- The angle delta - how much points are to produce in the contour,
 - The inclination angle of the axes.

-The use of the `atan2()` instead of just `atan()` in function `custom::getLineInclinationAngleDegrees()` is essential as it allows to return a negative value depending on the `x` and the `y` signs so we can get the right angle even in case of upside-down face arrangement (if we put the points in the right order, of course).
+It is essential use of the `atan2()` instead of just `atan()` in function `custom::getLineInclinationAngleDegrees()`, since it allows to return a negative value depending on the `x` and the `y` signs, so we can get the right angle even in case of upside-down face arrangement (Only if points are put in the right order).

 #### Get a Forehead Contour
 The function approximates the forehead contour: